lsk-boy-f/chatgpt-desktop/README_eng.md

 # ChatGPT Desktop

-ChatGPT Desktop is a desktop application that allows you to access the ChatGPT language model in a convenient way.
-It is built using Electron and provides a user-friendly interface for interacting with the ChatGPT model.
+ChatGPT Desktop is a desktop application that serves as a wrapper for the ChatGPT web page.
+It allows convenient access to ChatGPT in the form of a desktop program.
+It is built using Electron and provides a user-friendly interface. 中文版本在[这里](./README.md).

 ## Features